rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

 - jerkiness on reverse npc
-- npc sometimes vanishes
+- npc sometimes vanishes at src/dst when clicked
 - sometimes seems to turn slowly while moving
+- 🚧 npc decorations
+  - NPC has name/info/speech <--- harder, start here
   - can change NPC speed via +/- (playback rate)
-- NPC has name/info/speech (?)

 - start blog rewrite in terms of The Last Redoubt
 - clarify what needs to change